Sugar Substitute Is Toxic To Pets

 How Common is Xylitol Poisoning?

 The number of cases animal poison control centers handle has substantially increased.
-According to the American Veterinary Medical Association, more pets are being treated for xylitol toxicity than in previous years.
-The rise is likely linked to the increase of xylitol in human foods, says the AVMA.
+In 2005, more than 170 pets were treated for xylitol toxicity, up from only 70 the year before.
+The rise is likely linked to the increase of xylitol in human foods, according to the American Veterinary Medical Association.

 What to Do If Your Pet Ingests Xylitol